 Our Medical Negligence team got to work with our extensive network of obstetric experts.
 We gathered evidence that her mother’s labour was allowed to go for too long, that the baby was in distress but that this was ignored and that no x-rays were performed before the birth.

-After the proceedings were commenced the claim was fully investigated.
-Reports were obtained from an occupational therapist and other experts regarding Stephanie’s present and future needs.
-One of the difficulties was Stephanie’s age.
+Our team consulted with other medical experts to ascertain Stephanie’s present and future needs.
+One of the difficulties we faced was Stephanie’s age.
 A child psychiatrist who examined Stephanie on our behalf said that it was too early to determinate what will happen to Stephanie in the future with respect to her condition.
-Court proceedings needed to be temporarily stopped to ensure that proper reports were obtained regarding Stephanie’s future.
-After approximately 1.5 years Stephanie was re-examined by the same child psychiatrist who provided a comprehensive report dealing with her future needs and limitations.
-After this and other reports became available, court proceedings were ‘unfrozen’ and the claim eventually settled sometime after that.
+Court proceedings needed to be paused temporarily to ensure that proper reports were obtained regarding Stephanie’s future.

 After approximately a year and a half, Stephanie was re-examined by the same child psychiatrist who provided a comprehensive report dealing with her future needs and limitations.
 After this and other reports became available, court proceedings were ‘unfrozen’ and we successfully settled Stephanie’s claim for $2.5 million.